adrgautier/fffunction/README.md

 ### Optional "overload" mode

-You can enable the **"overload" mode** by passing "overload" to the generic :
+You can enable the **"overload" mode** by passing "overload" to the generic:

 ```ts
 .f<'overload'>(implementation);